Mikbac/Samples-Java/README.md

 ### Lombok
 * [Lombok](https://projectlombok.org/) - is a java library that automatically plugs into your editor and build tools, spicing up your java.

+### MapStruct
+* [MapStruct](https://mapstruct.org/) - is a code generator that greatly simplifies the implementation of mappings between Java bean types based on a convention over configuration approach.